How Old is My House & When Was It Built?

 Special Cases: Councils Homes & Listed Buildings

-The process of finding the age of council homes and listed buildings is different compared to residential properties.
+The process of determining the age of council homes and listed buildings differs from that of residential properties.

 Related: Can I buy my council house?